-4 INDUSTRY-WIDE TRENDS
+4. INDUSTRY-WIDE TRENDS

-The yearly (FY 1998-FY 2011) failure and demand or run time data were obtained from EPIX for the EPS system.
+The yearly (FY-98 through FY-12) failure and demand or run time data were obtained from EPIX for the EPS system.
 EPS train maintenance unavailability data for trending are from the same time period, as reported in the ROP and EPIX.
 The component basic event uncertainty was calculated for the EPS system components using the trending methods described in Section 1 and 2 of the Overview and Reference document.
-Table 6 and Table 7 show the yearly data values for each EPS system specific component and failure mode combination that was varied in the model.
-These data were loaded into the EPS system fault tree in each SPAR model with an EPS system (see Table 1).
+Tables 6 and 7 show the yearly data values for each EPS system specific component and failure mode combination that was varied in the model.
+These data were loaded into the EPS system fault tree in each SPAR model (see Table 1).